cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 transmitted from one party to another is treated as an opaque byte string.
 All other quantities are given a concrete type.

-> OPEN ISSUE: It might be cleaner to define a type for each value, then have
+> OPEN ISSUE It might be cleaner to define a type for each value, then have that
-> that type implement an encoding where necessary.
+> type implement an encoding where necessary.
 See issue#58.

 ## Sharding {#sec-vdaf-shard}